Sazar24/curriculum-vitae/CV.md

 # Cezary Budrewicz
-JavaScript Front-end developer with 1 year experience aspiring to become Full-stack engineer.
+Front-end developer with 1 year experience mostly with React.js (TypeScript) and some with Angular.
+I have experience in front-end test automation too (Selenium webdriver with Java).

 + budrewicz.cezary@gmail.com
 + mobile: 513 440 818
 + lives in **Warsaw**